 However, while these are the technical due dates, they are far from ideal.
 We consider September too late to submit your primary application.

 If you haven’t submitted your application by the end of the summer, wait until the following application cycle.
 Scrambling through the process last minute and rushing your application is likely to result in more than a few rejections.
-It’s much better to enter the process with all of your application materials ready to go.
-Applying to medical school is complicated, tedious, and expensive.
-You do not want to spend your time and money on applying a second time.

 When Are Med School Applications ACTUALLY Due?

-According to AAMC, in 2021-2022, 62,443 people applied to medical school.
-On average, they sent out 18 applications each, which means there were a total of 1,099,486 applications.
-Out of 62,443 students, 22,666 applicants successfully matriculated to medical school.
-This means the percentage of applicants who got into medical school was 36% or approximately 1 in 3.
+According to the AAMC, in 2025-2026, 54,699 people applied to medical school.
+On average, they submitted 19.5 applications each, totaling 1,066,896.
+Of 54,699 students, 23,440 applicants successfully matriculated into medical school.
+This means that 43% of applicants got into medical school.

 Imagine you’re in a race.
 What do you think your chances of winning are if you start five minutes behind everyone else?
 That’s exactly what you’re doing if you submit your application late.

-While submitting your primary application in late June or July is fine, understand that your chances of acceptance are automatically reduced, as you’re submitting your application after thousands of more prepared applicants.
 Even submitting in August is borderline.
-If you’re rushing through the steps at the end of the summer, consider waiting to apply during the following cycle—especially if your application has weak areas.
+If you’re rushing through the steps at the end of the summer, consider waiting to apply during the following cycle, especially if your application has weak areas.
 Waiting until the following cycle can give you time to gain valuable experience and improve your application.

 The vast majority of both MD and DO medical schools use rolling admissions, which means applications are reviewed sequentially as they arrive.
 Most applicants will submit their applications in June.
 Once these first applications are reviewed, secondary applications are sent out.
-Students who submit their secondaries as soon as possible then also receive the first interview invitations.
+Students who submit their secondaries as soon as possible will also receive the first interview invitations.
 Each school has a limited number of interview spots; therefore, your chances of acceptance continue to diminish the later you submit.

 Deadlines for Each Application Section

 The AMCAS application usually opens during the first week of May for the following year’s medical school class.
 Submissions open at the end of May or early June, which gives you a month to prepare your application.
-If you want to start medical school in the fall of 2024, you need to begin the application process in the spring of 2023—but medical school admissions don’t end with your primary application.
+If you want to start medical school in the fall of 2028, you need to begin the application process in the spring of 2027—but medical school admissions don’t end with your primary application.

 Secondary applications arrive two to four weeks after you submit your primary application.
 Even if your secondaries aren’t technically due right away, you must complete them as soon as possible, within 7-14 days.
-Interviews begin in August/September and continue into the spring of the following year.
-Interview invitations are sent out first come, first serve, according to who submits their secondary applications first.
-Interview spots fill up fast, which is why it’s so important to submit quality secondaries as soon as possible.

 When Should You Begin Preparing?